NVIDIA-AI-IOT/YOLOv5-with-Isaac-ROS/README.md

 ```
 pip install -r src/requirements.txt
 ```
-This project runs on a device with an Nvidia GPU.
+*Install Torchvision*: This project runs on a device with an Nvidia GPU.
 The Isaac ROS Dev container uses the Nvidia-built PyTorch version with CUDA-acceleration.
 Ensure that you install a compatible Torchvision version from source for CUDA-acceleration.
 Specify the compatible version in place of `$torchvision_tag` below:
 ```
 git clone https://github.com/pytorch/vision.git
 cd vision